lawrennd/old_talks/_ml/modelling-things.md

 \draw [->] (u) to (f);%

 \plate[inner sep=10pt] {fy} {(f)(y)} {$i=1\dots\numData$} ;
 }

 \subsection{Instantiating the Model}

-So far we haven't made any assumptions about the data in our model, other than a factorization assumption between the fundamental variables and the observations, $\dataVector$.
+\notes{So far we haven't made any assumptions about the data in our model, other than a factorization assumption between the fundamental variables and the observations, $\dataVector$.
 Even this assumption does not affect the generality of the model decomposition, because in the worst